 Phone: (206) 220-8020

-Once you're registered for classes, it's a good idea to buy your books.
-The bookstore is also a great place to buy new technological gadgets and to get your hands on some SU swag.
+Once you're registered for classes, it's a good idea to buy your books at the SU Campus Store.
+The Campus Store is also a great place to get your hands on some SU swag.

-Visit the bookstore on campus or online at seattleubookstore.com
+Visit the Campus Store in the Madison Building on campus or online at https://www.bkstr.com/seattleucampusstore.